 To ensure that each challenge is reviewed and adjudicated in a way that is fair to all participants and relevant stakeholders, OBO will review all applicable challenge and rebuttal information in detail without bias, before deciding to sustain or reject a challenge.
+Unless otherwise noted, "days" refers to calendar days.

 OBO will:

-- Document the standards of review to be applied in a Standard Operating Procedure. - Require reviewers to document their justification for each determination. - Ensure reviewers have sufficient training to apply the standards of review uniformly to all challenges submitted. - Require that all reviewers submit affidavits to ensure that there is no conflict of interest in making challenge determinations.
+Document the standards of review to be applied in a Standard Operating Procedure.

+- Require reviewers to document their justification for each determination. - Ensure reviewers have sufficient training to apply the standards of review uniformly to all challenges submitted. - Require that all reviewers submit affidavits to ensure that there is no conflict of interest in making challenge determinations.